galaxyproject/iwc/workflows/epigenetics/consensus-peaks/README.md

 ## Inputs dataset

-- The workflow needs a single input which is a list of datasets with n BAM (or BED) where PCR duplicates have been removed (the workflow also works for nested list if you have multiple conditions each with multiple replicates).
+- The workflow needs a single input which is a list of datasets with n BAM where PCR duplicates have been removed (the workflow also works for nested list if you have multiple conditions each with multiple replicates).

 ## Inputs values